Skip to content

 The Sniper Tower

 The Sniper Tower is an abandoned high-rise building in the war-torn city of Mostar in Bosnia-Hercegovina.
-The eerie site is officially closed down but is still in use as a space for graffiti art.
-During the Bosnian war 1992 to 1995 it was used by Croatian snipers to target the near-by square, also hitting and killing many civilians.
-Today there is peace luckily, but Mostar is still divided between Catholic Croats and Muslim Bosniaks, the sniper tower marking the border of the two parts of the city and standing as a visible reminder and as a warning.
+The eerie site is officially closed down but is still used as a graffiti art space.
+During the Bosnian war from 1992 to 1995, it was used by Croatian snipers to target the nearby square, also hitting and killing many civilians.
+Today, there is peace, luckily, but Mostar is still divided between Catholic Croats and Muslim Bosniaks, the sniper tower marking the border of the two parts of the city and standing as a visible reminder and as a warning.

 test